tkem/uritools/docs/index.rst

 .. data:: UNRESERVED

-   Unreserved characters specified in RFC 3986 as a byte string.
+   Unreserved characters specified in RFC 3986 as a :class:`bytes` object.

 .. data:: RESERVED

-   Reserved characters specified in RFC 3986 as a byte string.
+   Reserved characters specified in RFC 3986 as a :class:`bytes` object.

 .. data:: GEN_DELIMS

-   General delimiting characters specified in RFC 3986 as a byte string.
+   General delimiting characters specified in RFC 3986 as a :class:`bytes` object.

 .. data:: SUB_DELIMS

-   Subcomponent delimiting characters specified in RFC 3986 as a byte string.
+   Subcomponent delimiting characters specified in RFC 3986 as a :class:`bytes` object.

 Structured Parse Results